History of the BRP

 Bamburgh has always been known as a great fortress and iconic landmark of the North East coast, but very little was known about it’s archaeology.
 When the project began, it was born out of the Project Directors’ fascination with the enigma of this famous and yet unexplored fortress.
 For Graeme Young in particular, the opportunity to dig at the castle that he had visited many times as a schoolboy growing up in Northumberland, was the fulfilment of a boyhood ambition.
 Having secured permission to excavate the Castle from Lady Armstrong, Graeme and his colleagues began their investigations within the Castle with small test pits, geophysics, and documentary research.

-Initially we had no records of Dr Hope-Taylor’s work available, so in order to understand the extent and location of his excavation we had to rely on an aerial photograph, that showed three spoil heaps in the central part of the west ward, behind the curtain wall.
+Initially we had no records of Dr Hope-Taylor’s work available, so in order to understand the extent and location of his excavation we had to rely on an aerial photograph that showed three spoil heaps in the central part of the West Ward, behind the curtain wall.
 We began by digging a long narrow trench (Trench 3), parallel to the wall, to see if we could pick up signs of Hope Taylor’s backfilled trenches.
 We successfully located some one of his trench edges and, crucially, discovered that Hope-Taylor had not bottomed the site.
 Black plastic sheets and fertilizer bags were laid out between the archaeology left in situ and the backfill of the trench, so the deposits he had not excavated were preserved for us to examine.
 The following year, we began to dig an expanded area, adjacent to his site, from the turf down so that we would have a full sequence to relate to the deposits that Hope-Taylor had removed.
 In this way we would be able to reconstruct some of the archaeology Hope Taylor had excavated.
 Once we had removed all of Hope Taylor’s backfill, and re-recorded the trench, we resolved to leave the area he had exposed until our adjacent trench was at the same level, and then we could excavate the site as one open area.
+We finished excavating in Trench 3 in 2020.
+You can find out what we discovered here: West Ward.

 The year we began excavating Trench 3 Dr Hope-Taylor died.
 A great loss to archaeology, but thankfully some of his former colleagues rescued a great deal of material from his flat that was of archaeological importance, and this included some of the records, drawings and photographs of his Bamburgh excavations, as well as many boxes of finds.
 This material was taken up to Edinburgh to the Royal Commission for Ancient and Historic Monuments of Scotland (RCAHMS), where it is curated.
 Sadly it was was not a complete archive, but that which did survive will be important in developing our understanding of the site.
 At the same time, the castle grounds keeper opened up the store rooms next to Trench 3, that had not been opened since Hope Taylor’s time.
 They turned out to be his site offices and contained his desks and tools and bags of soil samples, many boxes of bone from the dig and some small finds.
 The labels on some of the boxes and finds were our first clue to Hope Taylor’s methodology, and after a period of years we also got full access to the material held by the RCAHMS.
 Since then, the project has re-investigated several other trenches that Hope-Taylor excavated in the West Ward.